andreshyer/neo4j-backup/README.md

 Since this script does not read the underlying file in the Neo4j database, some unique identifier is needed to MATCH nodes on.
 Forcing the user to pass a map of unique keys for each NODE is not reasonable.
-This dummy internal ID property is removed from each Node at the very end.
+This temporary internal ID property is removed from each Node at the very end.
 The Neo4j database still stores that this property existed at some point on a Node, so the property will show up on the left side of the Neo4j Browser and when running "CALL db.propertyKeys()".
-The dummy property key can not be removed from the list of internal property keys, and the issue is reported at https://github.com/neo4j/neo4j/issues/10941.
+The temporary property key can not be removed from the list of internal property keys, and the issue is reported at https://github.com/neo4j/neo4j/issues/10941.

 If you need to extract data from a database with this tool,